British Pound / Singapore Dollar Forecast to 2030

 What is the British Pound / Singapore Dollar forecast for 2030?

-The page provides a 2030 scenario range for British Pound / Singapore Dollar, including conservative, base, and optimistic paths rather than one fixed target.
+This page shows a 2030 scenario range for British Pound / Singapore Dollar, including conservative, base, and optimistic paths rather than one fixed target price.

 Could British Pound / Singapore Dollar outperform EUR/USD (major pair) by 2030?